Melbourne Symphony Orchestra: History

 Sir Andrew Davis took up his duties as chief conductor in 2013.
 During his tenure, the MSO made its debut at five of the classical music festivals, including The Proms and the Edinburgh International Festival.
 In July 2015, the MSO extended Davis' contract through 2019.
-In April 2018, the MSO announced that Davis is to conclude his MSO chief conductorship at the end of December 2019.
+Davis concluded his MSO chief conductorship at the end of December 2019.

+Dr Sophie Galaise was announced as Managing Director in January 2016.
+In 2021 Dr Galaise was recognised by Musical America as one of the Top 30 Professionals of the Year, and in 2022 she was acknowledged by the Asia Society Australia as a Melbourne Asia Game Changer.

-In April 2020, in the wake of the COVID-19 pandemic and the cancellation of live performances, the MSO management stood down the MSO musicians and selected administrative staff into 'hibernation' status.
+In April 2020, in the wake of the COVID-19 pandemic and the cancellation of live performances, the MSO management was forced to temporarily ‘stand down’ MSO musicians and some administrative staff.
+In addition to the Australian Government's JobKeeper program, the MSO Board pledged $1 million to support musicians and staff.
 In December 2020, the MSO launched its on-demand digital streaming platform, MSO.LIVE, which broadcasts performances to audiences at home.

 Jaime Martín first guest-conducted the MSO in June 2019, and returned for an additional guest-conducting appearance in February 2021.
-In June 2021, the MSO announced the appointment of Martín as its next chief conductor, and Martín gave his first performance in the role at Hamer Hall in February 2022.
+In June 2021, the MSO announced the appointment of Martín as its next chief conductor, and Martín led his first performance as chief conductor at Hamer Hall in February 2022.
+In March 2024, the MSO announced the extension of Martín's contract as chief conductor to 2028, with the addition of the title of artistic adviser.

+In November 2022, the MSO announced a partnership with the London Symphony Orchestra.
+The agreement between the two orchestras enables cross-cultural collaboration between the two countries and includes reciprocal touring in Australia and the UK, facilitating emerging artist exchanges and co-commissioning performances and activities, including digital innovations, such as LSO Live and MSO.LIVE.

 The MSO's recent discs include Strauss' Four Last Songs, Don Juan and Also sprach Zarathustra on ABC Classics.
 On the Chandos label the MSO has recently released Berlioz' Harold en Italie with James Ehnes and Ives' Symphonies No. 1 and No. 2, both led by Sir Andrew Davis.

+Jayson Gillham controversy

+On 13 August 2024, the MSO cancelled a performance by Australian-British pianist Jayson Gillham.
+The orchestra said the reason for the cancellation was the pianist's remarks made prior to his performance with the orchestra the previous evening, which he dedicated to Palestinian journalists killed by Israel in the Gaza war, stating that Gillham's remarks "were made without authority and went beyond the remit of his contract".

+The MSO later stated that cancelling the concert was "an error", and that the pianist's performance had been cancelled due to "safety concerns".
+Despite the reversal of the decision, musicians at the MSO voted to remove the leaders of the orchestra, asserting that the scandal had brought the orchestra "into disrepute" and highlighted "years of unresolved concerns".